OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ## Toolbox Software

 The Toolbox is open-source and can be downloaded and installed for free.
-It is comprised of several software systems.
-Here is a quick introduction to the software and how they work together.
+It is comprised of several software systems:

 <!-- You are able to navigate through these files both at `www.github.com/OHI-Science` and on your own computer once you have cloned the repository to your computer.
 Your assessment repository is located at *github.com/OHI-Science* and we recommend saving it to your computer so that you can sync changes back online to save versions and facilitate collaboration.
 Conducting an OHI assessment using GitHub enables collaboration and transparency, and will provide access to the latest developments in the Toolbox software, allowing the OHI team to provide support remotely if necessary.
 This section explains the GitHub workflow and how to access and setup required software.
 You can use GitHub to upload any modifications you make so that you can work collaboratively with your team.  -->